Wilkowice, Bielsko County

 It is one of the oldest villages in Żywiec Basin.
 It was established in the early 14th century by the Cistercian monastery in Rudy, which owned the area alongside Łodygowice and Pietrzykowice.

-Turist attractions
+Tourist attractions

 The main attraction of the village are the tourist mountain trails running to the top of Magurka and Rogacz.
 Other natural assets include rocks and mountain streams.
 Among the Monuments of Wilkowice it is worth mentioning: